 Technology has permeated every aspect of our lives, from the way we communicate to the way we shop.
 Marketing has become an art that’s primarily digital.
 No matter what you’re selling, and to whom, technology can improve the quality of your marketing output and, ultimately, help you generate more leads.
-In this post, we’re going to examine the current state of six digital marketing technologies, and how you can use them to raise your game.
+In this post, we’re going to examine the current state of seven digital marketing technologies, and how you can use them to raise your game.

 - Social media